About The Australian Marine Environment Protection Association

 AUSMEPA was incorporated under the Queensland Association Incorporations Act 1981 on 13 March 2001 (IA 29963).
 AUSMEPA and its Public Fund were entered into the Register of Environmental Organisations on 6 June 2001.
 AUSMEPA is entitled, under the Commonwealth Income Assessment Act 1997, to receive tax deductible donations.

-AUSMEPA is a not for profit organisation run mainly by volunteers and is overseen by a Board of Directors which receives input from the AUSMEPA Advisory Committee.
-The day to day management is provided by the Executive Director, currently filled on a voluntary basis.
+AUSMEPA is a not for profit organisation run mainly by volunteers and is overseen by a Board of Directors.
+The day to day management is provided by the Executive Officer.
 Educational and school liaison services are provided on a contractual basis.

-The Board and the Advisory Committee meet about three times a year including at the Annual General Meeting.
-Board and Advisory Committee meetings are usually held in Brisbane, Sydney and Melbourne.
+The Board meet about three times a year including at the Annual General Meeting.
+Board meetings are usually held in Brisbane, Sydney and Melbourne.

 Funding for AUSMEPA is based on individual membership, corporate sponsorship, a ship membership scheme and public donations.
 From time to time AUSMEPA undertakes tasks funded by either the Commonwealth or State/NT government environmental grant schemes